stephengold/Minie/README.md

 `jme3utilities.minie.` (if Stephen Gold holds the copyright) or `com.jme3.` (if the jMonkeyEngine Project holds the copyright).

-The source code is compatible with JDK 7.
+Both the source code and the pre-built libraries are compatible with JDK 7.

 <a name="history"/>